 The best treatment strategy for a reading disorder depends on the needs of the individual.
 In general, teachers with special training provide the most effective instruction.
 The instruction should be intensive.
 And the earlier children receive help, the better the results.

-Reading disorders cannot be cured, but people with these disorders can overcome specific problems, learn to read, and improve fluency and comprehension with proper instruction, especially if they receive help and instruction early.
+Reading disorders cannot be “cured.”
+But with proper instruction, people with these disorders can overcome specific problems, learn to read, and improve fluency and comprehension.1

 - U.S. Department of Education (ED), Institute of Education Sciences: What Works Clearinghouse